tracel-ai/burn/burn-book/src/building-blocks/dataset.md

 - **ComposedDataset**: This transform is useful to compose multiple datasets downloaded from multiple sources (say different HuggingfaceDatasetLoader sources) into a single bigger dataset which can be sampled from one source.

+- **WindowsDataset**: This transform is useful to create overlapping windows of a dataset.
+  Particularly useful for sequential Time series Data, for example when working with an LSTM.

 ## Storage